nitish-deolia/nitish-rtb/README.md

 I have added all RTB mini applications in Navbar to showcase all of them in SPA.
 Thank you!

+To Run the project:

+1.Clone the Project
+2.move to project directory
+3.npm install
+4.npm run dev

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.